BrieXO vs Autodesk Construction Cloud

 BrieXO Approach

-XO Estimating, XO Commercial, XO Chain: estimating, live CVR, earned value, variations, procurement, supplier performance-all linked to BIM and zones.
-Delivery and fabrication status from XO Chain/XO Fab drive programme and cost.
+XO Estimating, XO Commercial, and XO Chain are planned (DESIGN/COMMERCIAL bundles — on the roadmap): estimating, CVR, variations, procurement, and supplier-performance context linked to project records.
+Delivery and fabrication status from XO Chain/XO Fab (on the roadmap) will drive programme and cost.

 Autodesk Build / ACC Approach

 Cost Management module is strong, integrated with field and design for model-based takeoff and precon.
-However, procurement and supply chain logistics are not as natively deep as XO Chain.
+However, procurement and supply chain logistics are less of a native focus than in BrieXO's planned XO Chain (on the roadmap).

 Verdict: For main contractor commercial + model-based takeoff: Autodesk Build.
-For specialist subs who need commercial tightly coupled to delivery, fabrication, and evidence: BrieXO.
+BrieXO's commercial modules are on the roadmap, designed for specialist subs who need commercial coupled to delivery, fabrication, and evidence.

 Field Execution & Usability